isabella232/docs-vuepress/docs/manual/job-options.md

 As an example, here is are two jobs, Job A and Job B, which define some options:

-* Job A
+- Job A
-    * Option "plain1" - Plain
+  - Option "plain1" - Plain
-    * Option "secure1" - Secure
+  - Option "secure1" - Secure
-    * Option "auth1" - Secure remote authentication
+  - Option "auth1" - Secure remote authentication
-* Job B
+- Job B
-    * Option "plain2" - Plain
+  - Option "plain2" - Plain
-    * Option "secure2" - Secure
+  - Option "secure2" - Secure
-    * Option "auth2" - Secure remote authentication
+  - Option "auth2" - Secure remote authentication

 If Job A defines a Job reference to call Job B, then the only valid mapping is shown below:

-* plain1 -> plain2
+- plain1 -> plain2
-* secure1 -> secure2
+- secure1 -> secure2
-* auth1 -> auth2
+- auth1 -> auth2

 So the arguments for the Job Reference might look like this:

     -plain2 ${option.plain1} -secure2 ${option.secure1} -auth2 ${option.auth1}

 > Note, If you define arguments in the wrong manner, then the Secure and Secure Remote Authentication options will not be set when the Job reference is called.
 Plain options will behave the way they do in Command or Script arguments, and be left as-is as uninterpreted property references.

 ### Secure Options using Key Storage

 Secure options can specify a Storage Path in lieu of a default value.
-This path to the [Key Storage Facility][page:administration/security/key-storage.md] will be loaded as the option value when one is not supplied.
+This path to the [Key Storage Facility](/administration/security/key-storage.md) will be loaded as the option value when one is not supplied.

 The path must indicate a stored `password` entry in the storage facility.

 ![Storage Path for Secure Option](/figures/jobs-options-secure-storage-path.png)

 ## Remote option values

-A model of option values can be retrieved from an external source called an *option model provider*.
+A model of option values can be retrieved from an external source called an _option model provider_.
 When the `valuesUrl` is specified for an Option, then the model of allowed values is retrieved from the specified URL.

 This is useful in a couple of scenarios when Rundeck is used to coordinate process that depend on other systems:

-* Deploying packages or artifacts produced by a build or CI server, e.g. Jenkins.
+- Deploying packages or artifacts produced by a build or CI server, e.g. Jenkins.
-    * A list of recent Jenkins build artifacts can be imported as Options data, so that a User can pick an appropriate package name to deploy from a list.
+  - A list of recent Jenkins build artifacts can be imported as Options data, so that a User can pick an appropriate package name to deploy from a list.
-* Selecting from a set of available environments, defined in a CMDB
+- Selecting from a set of available environments, defined in a CMDB
-* Any situation in which input variables for your Jobs must be selected from some set of values produced by a different system.
+- Any situation in which input variables for your Jobs must be selected from some set of values produced by a different system.

 ## Option model provider